OpenIslam/seerah-timeline/README.md

 ```

 ### 2. Project
-For the sack of simplicity and to maximize contributions, it is required to keep the project as minimalist as possible.
+For the sake of simplicity and to maximize contributions, it is required to keep the project as minimalist as possible.
 Please head to the **Issues** section and see if you can tackle any of the known bugs.

 ## Licensing